joelek/wc-refurbished/readme.md

 ## Development

+The original executable is disassembled using [IDA - The Interactive Disassembler](https://en.wikipedia.org/wiki/Interactive_Disassembler).
+The disassembly is not bundled together with this project as it contains the original executable which is copyrighted by Blizzard Entertainment.

-The original executable is disassembled using IDA - The Interactive Disassembler.
-New code is written in IA-32 assembler and converted to binary patches using the [genpatch](./public/tools/genpatch.js) utility.
-The [wcrpatch](./source/wcrpatch.c) utility itself is written in C99 and compiled for the MS-DOS target using [Open Watcom C/C++](https://en.wikipedia.org/wiki/Watcom_C/C%2B%2B).
+New code is written in [IA-32](https://en.wikipedia.org/wiki/IA-32) assembler and converted to binary patches using the [genpatch](./public/tools/genpatch.js) utility.
+The [wcrpatch](./source/wcrpatch.c) utility itself is written in [C99](https://en.wikipedia.org/wiki/C99) and compiled for the [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) target using the [Open Watcom C/C++](https://en.wikipedia.org/wiki/Watcom_C/C%2B%2B) compiler.

 ## Sponsorship